-The abandoned Big Four Railroad Bridge crosses the Ohio River, connecting Louisville, Kentucky to Jeffersonville, Indiana, and carried the former Cleveland, Cincinnati, Chicago and St. Louis Railway, also referred to as the “Big Four Railroad.”
-(1) The 2,525 feet span contains six trusses,(1) the northernmost of which is a riveted, eight-panel Parker through-truss.(2) The next three spans to the south are 547 feet in length and are riveted, sixteen-panel Pennsylvania through-trusses, while the southernmost two spans are riveted, 10-panel Parker through-trusses.
+The 2,525-foot span contains six trusses,1 the northernmost of which is a riveted, eight-panel Parker through-truss.2 The next three spans to the south are 547 feet in length and are riveted, sixteen-panel Pennsylvania through-trusses, while the southernmost two spans are riveted, 10-panel Parker through-trusses.

 Construction on the bridge began on October 10, 1888 and during the construction process, 37 workers died.3 Twelve drowned while working on a pier foundation due to a caisson failure and another four drowned a few months after due to another caisson failure.
-But the biggest disaster came on December 15, 1893, when a construction crane became dislodged by a strong wind, causing the falsework support of a truss to become damaged.
-As a result, the truss, with 41 workers on the span, fell into the icy Ohio River.
-Twenty of the workers survived, but 21 perished.
-More lives were spared by the timing of an adjacent ferry, who barely missed hitting the workers floundering in the waters.
-Another truss fell a few hours later, but no one was on the span when that happened.
+But the biggest disaster came on December 15, 1893 when a construction crane became dislodged by a strong wind, causing the falsework support of a truss to become damaged.
+The truss, with 41 workers on the span, collapsed into an icy Ohio River.
+While 20 workers survived, 21 drowned.
+More lives were spared by the timing of an adjacent ferry, who had barely missed hitting the workers floundering in the waters.
+Another truss fell a few hours later, but no workers were on the span when that occurred.

-The Big Four Bridge was completed in September 1895 4 at a cost of $2.5 million 19 with no further incidents.4 But because of the numerous incidents, the Louisville and Jeffersonville Bridge Company went into receivership and was sold later in the year to the Cleveland, Cincinnati, Chicago and St. Louis Railway.
-The purchase of the bridge allowed the railroad to disregard the issue of trackage rights, as it had desired to enter Louisville regardless of the receivership.(3)
+The bridge was completed in September 1895 4 at a cost of $2.5 million 19 with no further incidents.4 But because of the accidents, the Louisville and Jeffersonville Bridge Company was forced into receivership and was sold to the Cleveland, Cincinnati, Chicago and St. Louis Railway.
+The acquisition allowed the railroad to disregard the issue of trackage rights, as it had desired to enter Louisville regardless of the receivership.3

 The Big Four Bridge allowed freight traffic to dramatically increase in Louisville.
 On September 12, 1905,5 6 7 high-speed interurbans began using the span.
 The only major incident to occur on the bridge happened in January 1918, when two interurbans collided, killing 3 and injuring 20.

-Due to bigger and larger trains, not only in size, but in weight, contracts were let in 1912 to rebuild the approaches.19 Another project was let in June 1928 to build stronger main spans.3 The new components, constructed by the Louisville & Jefferson Bridge Co.,(17) was built on the piers of the old bridge, while leaving the existing span intact while it was upgraded.
+Due to bigger and larger trains, not only in size but in weight, contracts were let in 1912 to rebuild the approaches.19 Another project was let in June 1928 to build stronger main spans.3 The new components, constructed by the Louisville & Jefferson Bridge Company,17 was erected on the piers of the old bridge while leaving the existing span intact.
 All rail traffic was diverted to the Kentucky & Indiana Terminal Bridge, while the interurbans were replaced by buses during the duration of the work.
 The work cost $3.5 million.20

 In 1968, the Big Four Railroad’s parent company, the New York Central, merged into Penn Central.
-Penn Central did not have the financial resources to maintain the crossing and it fell into disrepair.(3)(6) Traffic was soon routed to the Ohio River Falls Bridge in 1969, and in 1974, the Big Four Bridge’s approaches were removed and sold for scrap.(3)(6)(10)
+Penn Central did not have the financial resources to maintain the crossing and it fell into disrepair.3 6 Traffic was rerouted to the Ohio River Falls Bridge in 1969, and in 1974, the Big Four Bridge’s approaches were removed and sold for scrap.3 6 10 19

 Rail to Trail